A pricing case study can be either a stand-alone or part of a broader case like 'entering a new market'

 2. Investigate the product

-- How does the client’s product differ from competition?
+- How does the client’s product differ from the competition?
 How does the production differ?
 What is its Unique Selling Point (USP)?

 - What are the alternatives or substitute products?